P-adic Asai L-functions for quadratic Hilbert eigenforms

 Our first application of the above theory is to construct a one-variable $p$-adic Asai $L$-function attached to a single cuspidal automorphic representation $\Pi$ of $G \coloneqq \operatorname{Res}_{F/\Q}\GL_2$, interpolating critical values of the Asai $L$-function of $\Pi$ and its twists by $p$-power-conductor Dirichlet characters.

 Our conventions are such that $\Pi$ is unitary, and its central character $\chi_\Pi$ is a finite-order Gr\"ossencharacter of $F$.
 The weight of $\Pi$ is given by a pair of positive integers $(k_1, k_2)$; we shall only consider ``paritious'' weights (i.e.~with $k_1 = k_2 \bmod 2$), and in order to have critical values for the Asai $L$-function, we need to assume $k_1 \ne k_2$.
 Without loss of generality we suppose $k_1 > k_2 \ge 1$.
-We suppose $p$ is a prime split in $F$ and coprime to the level of $\Pi$; we fix an isomorphism $\overline{\Q}_p \cong \C$, and label the primes above $p$ as $\p_1, \p_2$ so that the prime $\p_i$ corresponds to the infinite place $\sigma_i$.
+We suppose $p$ is a prime split in $F$ and coprime to the level of $\Pi$.